Cupolas of Capitalism

 Neoclassical state capitol building with Spanish influences

 .
 Copper covered dome but no cupola.
 92 feet tall.
 The dome is capped with a statue called Winged Victory.
-Some more info is available offsite from the Arizona State Capitol Museum website.
+More info is available offsite from the Arizona State Capitol Museum website.
 This Wikipedia article provides a more detailed building description and history.
 The Modern Phoenix Neighborhood Network may offer the most candid assessment of the capitol building's contentious early design history with their online copy of the Sept.
 1957 edition of Arizona Architect magazine (a sizeable Adobe Acrobat download).

 Arkansas Little Rock